Skip to main content

 grinding5 negative mentions

-• The game features a charming story and witty dialogue, making it engaging and fun to play.
+• The game features a charming story and witty dialogue, making it engaging and humorous.

-• The game suffers from significant lag and slow walking speed, which can detract from the overall experience.
+• The game suffers from significant lag and slow walking speed, making it frustrating to play at times.

 • story